 Mancini recently completed the design and ground-up construction of the new Dolan Family Science, Technology, and Research Center at Chaminade High School in Mineola, New York.
 The design approach was focused on setting the stage for science and innovation, engaging students, faculty, staff and visitors at every turn.

 Many people helped make this new facility a possibility, including hundreds of donors.
-Set against a striking vertical garden that climbs the full, three story height of the atrium is where a donor wall of transparent plaques featuring the names of the 945 donors that made this building possible is planned.
+Set against a striking vertical garden that climbs the full, three story height of the atrium, a wall comprised of transparent plaques features the names of the 945 donors that helped make this building possible.

-Large, clear acrylic panels are designed to be hung in front of a vertical garden to act as a mounting surface for lettering.
-An initial thought was to use vinyl lettering, but it proved to be hard to read unless you were viewing the wall dead-on.
+Large, clear acrylic panels were designed to be hung in front of a vertical garden to act as a mounting surface for lettering.
+Our initial thought was to use vinyl lettering, but it proved to be tough to read unless you were viewing the wall head-on.
 We needed more depth.

-So, the Mancini Design Lab team included 3D lettering as an option in the design and looked for a place to produce them.
-Upon receipt of pricing from the signage vendors, it was evident that producing and installing the 3D letters from a third-party manufacturer was going to need a larger budget than we had to work with.
-With just short of 1,000 donors containing anywhere from 15 to 25 characters a family, the number of characters needed for this install reached over 20,000 characters in total.
-Typical 3D letters require ladders, glue and measuring stencils to properly install each character at the required spacing – we knew we could do better than this.
+So, our team included 3D lettering as an option in the design and looked for a place to produce them.
+When we saw the cost from signage vendors, it was evident that producing and installing the 3D letters from a third-party manufacturer was going to need a larger budget than we had to work with.
+With just short of 1,000 donors containing anywhere from 15 to 25 characters a family, the number of characters needed for this install reached over 20,000.
+Also, signage installation of this scale would require ladders, glue and measuring stencils to properly install each character at the required spacing – we knew we could do better than this.

 To solve the manufacturing issue, the Mancini team utilized five 3D printers on site to prefabricate each character, which, through a customized script created by our in-house developers, are able to snap into place on the acrylic panels.
 Mancini underwent an iterative process that took dozens of attempts to finalize the perfect snap design.
 To ensure it was clear where each letter should be placed, each character has a unique configuration of pegs and corresponding holes for placement.
 With this design, there’s no way to put a character in the wrong place.
 All the installers have to do is just snap them in place.
 No ladders, no glue, no measuring tape!